scala/docs.scala-lang/_overviews/contribute/hacker-guide.md

 ### Verify

 Now to make sure that my fix doesn't break anything I need to run the test suite.
 The Scala test suite uses [JUnit](https://junit.org/junit4/) and [partest][partest-guide], a tool we wrote for testing Scala.
-Run `sbt test` and `sbt partest` to run all of the JUnit and partest tests, respectively.
+Run `sbt test` and `sbt partest` to run all the JUnit and partest tests, respectively.
 `partest` (not `sbt partest`) also allows you to run a subset of the tests using wildcards:

     18:52 ~/Projects/scala/sandbox (ticket/6725)$ cd ../test